apeltzer/ClipAndMerge/README.md

 Contact Alexander Peltzer <alexander.peltzer@uni-tuebingen.de> for questions regarding the tool or write him on GitHub/open a ticket.

 Releases: The releases for this project can be found directly downloaded from here in the Releases section.

+If you find the tool useful, please cite the main EAGER paper under https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0918-z.